Nam-Duong427/CTF/reverse engineering/Keygenme/solution.md

 ```
 So auStack_38 is indeed our flag!

-After putting 26 characters into it, we can see auStack_38 is being put value from 27 to 35 position.
+After putting 27 characters into it (which is in 26 position), we can see auStack_38 is being put value from 27 to 35 position.
 ```C
   auStack_38[0x1b] = local_66;
   auStack_38[0x1c] = local_5e;